redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.40 (05 April 2016) =
+= 2.9.41 (10 April 2016) =

-*Changes:*

-* 3.0: forms should no longer default to "require logged-in."
-* 3.0: added field type icons to the builder.
-* Added new filters.
-* Updated "tested up to" readme value to 4.5.

 *Bugs:*

-* 3.0: fixed a whitescreen in the system status page.
+* Fixed a bug that caused Ninja Forms to fetch the add-ons RSS feed too often.
+* Fixed a bug that caused an image to be loaded remotely rather than from the plugin file.

 == Changelog ==

+= 2.9.41 (10 April 2016) =

+*Bugs:*

+* Fixed a bug that caused Ninja Forms to fetch the add-ons RSS feed too often.
+* Fixed a bug that caused an image to be loaded remotely rather than from the plugin file.

 = 2.9.40 (05 April 2016) =